processing/processing-library-template/docs/develop.md

 3. When you would like to test your library in Processing, toggle `Tasks` > `processing` and double click `deployToProcessingSketchbook`, which will create the release artifacts, and copy them into the sketchbook folder.

+## Additional Documentation

+See the following guides for more details:

+  - [Library Overview](https://github.com/processing/processing4/wiki/Library-Overview): an introduction to Processing libraries in general.
+  - [Library Basics](https://github.com/processing/processing4/wiki/Library-Basics): a basic guide for creating a Processing library from scratch, including structuring the library, registering methods with PApplet, handling events, and preparing the library for distribution.
+  - [Library Guidelines](https://github.com/processing/processing4/wiki/Library-Guidelines): describes the requirements for a Processing library, including naming conventions, examples, and other best practices.